WebAssembly/spec/spectec/test-prose/TEST.md

 == Prose Generation...
 Untranslated relation Expand: `%~~%`(deftype, comptype) Numtype_ok
-- the number type numtype is valid.
+- the number type numtype is always valid.

 Vectype_ok
-- the vector type vectype is valid.
+- the vector type vectype is always valid.

 Heaptype_ok
 - the heap type heaptype_u1 is valid if: